-Edinburgh is steeped with history, not the kind in school you found yourself nodding off to, but the interesting kind about grave-robbers, underground speakeasies and ghosts.
+Edinburgh is steeped with history, not the kind you found yourself nodding off to at school, but the interesting kind all about grave-robbers, underground speakeasies and ghosts.
 The city has a perfect combination of modern times and tradition (I saw more than one kilted man).

 A five hour train journey from London takes you straight to the middle of Edinburgh, when it comes to looking for somewhere to stay, Ibis has recently added two new hotels to the original ibis that popped up in March earlier this year.
 The hotels come in three levels of affordability the ibis budget costing the least, the ibis Styles and then towards the more luxury end is ibis but all of the hotels are clean, bright and airy with free WIFI.